-Caution: Be sure there is no obstruction between the detector window and the source being monitored/ surveyed.
+Caution: Be sure there is no obstruction between the detector window and the source being monitored/surveyed.
 Avoid making measurements with the GM window facing the sun, as it could affect your readings.

 When the mode switch is set to mR/hr and CPM or μ Sv/hr and CPS, the numeric display is updated every 3 seconds unless you are using the Timer mode.
 At low count rates, significant changes in the radiation level displayed can take up to 30 seconds to stabilize.
-For details, see AutoAveraging in this chapter.
+For details, see Autoranging in this chapter.

-CPM, CPS, and Total Counts are the most direct methods of measurement.
+CPM, CPS, and Total counts are the most direct methods of measurement.

 mR/hr and μ Sv/hr are calculated using a conversion factor optimized for Cesium-137.
-This mode is less accurate for radionuclides other than Cs-137, unless a qualified calibration lab has calibrated the Digilert200 for the specific radionuclide you are surveying.
+This mode is less accurate for radionuclides other than Cs-137, unless you have calibrated the SEI Inspector EXP for the specific radionuclide you are surveying.